tasxatzial/leaf-search-trees/README.md

 ## Implementation

 Internally the dictionary is stored as a leaf-oriented binary search tree structure.
-Operations like 'insert', 'delete', 'lookup' run in O(h) time whereas 'range_query' runs in O(h + last - first) time.
-More details about the implementation can be found in [lbst.md](docs/lbst.md) (english) and [lbst.pdf](docs/lbst.pdf) (greek).
+Time complexity of operations 'insert', 'delete', 'lookup' is O(tree_height) whereas 'range_query' has a complexity of O(tree_height + last - first).
+More details about 'insert' and 'delete' can be found in [lbst.md](docs/lbst.md) (english) and [lbst.pdf](docs/lbst.pdf) (greek).

 **Note**: Currently only integer keys/values are supported.
+Pairs are sorted by keys (ascending).

 ## Compile